slelorrain/Aushowmatic/README.md

 Check that your server application have write access on `./resources/feeds/*`.
 If not, you must update permissions.

 ### Step 5 (optional):
-If you want to be able to execute systems commands (like start/stop Kodi, poweroff or reboot) by sudo, you have to add some permissions by editing `/etc/sudoers`:
+If you want to be able to execute systems commands (like start Kodi, poweroff or reboot) by sudo, you have to add some permissions by editing `/etc/sudoers`:
 ```
-www-data ALL=NOPASSWD: /usr/lib/kodi/kodi.bin, /bin/kill, /sbin/poweroff, /sbin/reboot
+www-data ALL=NOPASSWD: /usr/bin/kodi, /sbin/poweroff, /sbin/reboot
 ```

 **WARNING: THIS IS NOT RECOMMENDED IF YOUR DEVICE IS ACCESSIBLE FROM WAN**